Curriculum & Instruction

 Students explore control structures such as events, loops, and conditionals.
 These structures specify the sequence in which instructions are executed within a program.
 Starting with computer-free activities and progressing to programming in a block-based language on a device, students learn how to think computationally about a program.
 In the design problem, Angelina, Mylo, and Suzi are challenged to use computer programming to write a story with different endings.
 Combining their writing and programming skills, students develop interactive stories on a device with multiple plots.

-Fourth and Fifth Grade: Input/Output Computer Systems
+Fourth Grade: Input/Output Computer Systems

 In this exploration of how computers work, students are encouraged to make analogies between the parts of the human body and the parts that make up a computer.
 Students investigate reaction time as a measure of nervous system function.
 After Mylo suffers a concussion, his friends become interested in how to diagnose concussions and create a reaction-time computer program to assess a baseline before a concussion occurs.
 Students apply what they have learned to build their own reaction-time measurement devices on tablets.